MicrosoftDocs/architecture-center/docs/example-scenario/ai/real-time-anomaly-detection-conveyor-belt-content.md

 - [Enterprise security and governance for Azure Machine Learning](/azure/machine-learning/concept-enterprise-security)
 - [Overview of the security pillar](/azure/architecture/framework/security/overview)

-### Cost optimization
+### Cost Optimization

-Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+Cost Optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

 - To optimize costs, scalability of the resources is based on the analytics workload and the training and deployment workloads.
 - Choose the appropriate pricing tier for the IoT hub and appropriate compute sizes for machine learning and data processing components.
 - To estimate the cost of implementing this solution, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator), inputting the services described in this article.
 [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview) can also be helpful.

-### Operational excellence
+### Operational Excellence

-Operational excellence covers the operations processes that deploy an application and keep it running in production.
-For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).
+Operational Excellence covers the operations processes that deploy an application and keep it running in production.
+For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

 Follow MLOps guidelines to standardize and manage an end-to-end machine learning lifecycle that's scalable across multiple workspaces.
 Before going into production, ensure that the implemented solution supports ongoing inference with retraining cycles and automated redeployments of models.
 Here are some resources to consider:
 - [MLOps v2](/azure/machine-learning/concept-model-management-and-deployment?view=azureml-api-2)
 - [Azure MLOps v2 GitHub repository](https://github.com/Azure/mlops-v2)

-### Performance efficiency
+### Performance Efficiency

-Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).
+Performance Efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

 - Most components in this scenario can be scaled up or down based on the analysis activity levels.
 - You can scale [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning) based on the data size and the necessary compute resources for model training.
 For the deployment, you can scale compute resources based on the expected load and scoring service and latency requirements with the AKS service.